 All the animal experiments were performed in Soochow University following the Guide for the Care and Use of Laboratory Animals (National Institutes of Health publication).
 The ethics approval was also obtained from Animal Ethics Committee of Soochow University.
 Female BALB/c-nude mice (4-week-old) were purchased from Shanghai Experimental Animal Center (Shanghai, China).
 In the tumor growth experiments, mice were inoculated with H1299 cells transfected with siHSDL2 or empty vector by hypodermia (4 × 106/mouse).
 Tumor volume was calculated using the following formula: (length × width2) × π/6.
 In the tumor metastasis experiments, mice were inoculated with H1299 cells transfected with siHSDL2/empty vector and luciferase vector by tail vein (4 × 106/mouse).
 Mice were killed by the method of cervical dislocation.

-Imaging of luciferase activity
+Imaging of luciferase activity in vivo

 In vivo bioluminescence imaging was conducted to assess systemic tumor metastasis in mice utilizing an In Vivo Imaging System (IVIS) (PerkinElmer, Massachusetts, U.S.A.).
 Briefly, mice carrying luciferase vectors were injected intraperitoneally with 10 µg/g of d-Luciferin (15 mg/ml).
 After 10 min, the mice were anesthetized by inhalation of isoflurane (2.0 vol%).
 Subsequently, the mice were placed in a light-sealed chamber and the luciferase activity was imaged for 5–10 s using IVIS spectrum computed tomography (IVIS-CT) according to the manufacturer’s instructions.
 Photons emitted from various regions of mouse were quantified with Living Image software (PerkinElmer, Massachusetts, U.S.A.).